ClemPalf/Deep-RL-agents/Improved DQN/README.md

 With Navigation.ipynd, you can train and test the agent within the previously described environment.

-Report.md contains information about the algorithm
+Report.md contains information about the algorithm.